Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 Hydrogen Combustion Engines (H2-ICE) Explained…

-Hydrogen combustion engines (H2-ICE) ignite pressurised gas within their cylinders, triggering a mechanical chain reaction which drives the engine, and delivers power to the wheels.
+Hydrogen combustion engines (H2-ICE) ignite pressurised gas within their cylinders, triggering a mechanical chain reaction which drives the engine, and delivers power to the wheels - much like a petrol or diesel vehicle.

 Photograph of a hydrogen combustion engine